MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ### In-client performance profiling

 In [!INCLUDE [prod_short](includes/prod_short.md)], you can use the **Performance Profiler** page to record a snapshot to do sampling profiling.
 This allows for recording of a process that seems slow directly in [!INCLUDE [prod_short](includes/prod_short.md)].
 When the Performance Profiler has run and recorded a process in [!INCLUDE [prod_short](includes/prod_short.md)], it generates a `.alcpuprofile` file, which can be downloaded and shared using OneDrive.
-When receiving such a `.alcpuprofile` file, it can be opened in the Visual Studio Code and further investigated.
+When receiving such a `.alcpuprofile` file, it can be opened in another [!INCLUDE [prod_short](includes/prod_short.md)] Performance Profiler, or in Visual Studio Code and further investigated.
 For more information, see [In-client Performance Profiler overview](../administration/performance-profiler-overview.md).

 ## See Also